ianfhunter/Banshee/_doc/combat/the_battlefield/terrain_types.md

 ## Dense Crops

 Sight reduced to 1 cell.
 An action can be used if the creature posesses a slashing weapon, to expand a area of visibility equal to their reach.

+## Dense Foliage

+Impassable.
+An action can be used if the creature posesses a slashing weapon, to make it traversable

+## Water
+Only creatures capable of swimming can traverse this space.
+Others begin to drown